 Some of the securities that we invest in may be subject to market risk.
 Our primary objective in our cash management activities is to preserve principal while at the same time maximizing income we receive from our investments.
 A change in the prevailing interest rates may cause the principal amount of our investments to fluctuate.
 We have no holdings of derivative financial and commodity instruments.
-As of December 31, 2011, our investments consisted primarily of investments in U.S. Treasury Bills and money market accounts with variable, market rates of interest.
+As of December 31, 2012, our investments consisted of corporate bonds, exchange-traded funds and another security instrument investing in U.S. Treasuries, U.S. agency securities and agency mortgage backed securities.